emacs-lsp/lsp-sonarlint/README.md

 - [ht](https://github.com/Wilfred/ht.el)
 - [dash](https://github.com/magnars/dash.el)

-The SonarLint language server needs a Java Runtime (JRE) 8 or 11.
+The language server needs a Java Runtime (JRE) 8 or 11.
 If one is already installed on your computer, SonarLint should automatically find and use it.

 To analyze JavaScript and TypeScript, SonarLint will also need Node.js.